Kopassus: Organization

 Except for Pusdikpassus, which serves as an educational center, other Groups have combat oriented operational functions.
 Each Group (except Pusdikpassus) is subdivided into battalions.

 Group 1 Para Commandos

 Group 1 Para Commandos (Grup 1 Para Komando) is a unit of Brigade level which is part of the Army Special Forces Command and was established on 23 March 1963.
-The group was first commanded by Major L.B.
+The group was first commanded by the Major L.B.
 Moerdani.
 The unit's motto known as Dhuaja is Eka Wastu Baladhika, then created by Corporal Suyanto.
 It has a total of 3,274 personnel.
-The unit's internal organization consists of the group headquarters and four battalions which are:
+The unit's internal organization consists of the group headquarters and four line battalions which are: